 Ideally, in true labor, the contractions will start slowly and then become more intense.
 Minor twinges could go unnoticed sometimes and the contractions would suddenly build up.
 Labor in subsequent pregnancies is usually faster.

 Everything planned would not always go exactly the same way.
 Last minute changes can happen.
 It is good to have a plan in mind on how your birth should go but it is always better to be flexible.
-Labor is
+Labor is different for every pregnant woman.
+Keeping that in mind, check out what would actually happen during labor.

 3 Stages Of Labor